-As we have already covered recently on GearBrain, renters can install a wide range of smart home devices — and often without checking with their landlord first.
+As we have previously said on GearBrain, renters can install a wide range of smart home devices — and often without checking with their landlord first.
 Lights like those by Philips Hue and LIFX are easily fitted and removed, and smart plugs make a wide range of appliances smarter without any DIY requirements whatsoever.

-With smart locks, this situation changes.
+With smart locks, however, the situation is different.
 Some smart locks — those which require you to change the deadbolt or install a numerical keypad outside — are unlikely to get the go-ahead from your landlord.
-Unless you can convince them that a professionally-fitted lock will enhance security (perhaps after a neighbor's lock was compromised), then they will likely say no.
+Unless you can convince them that a professionally-fitted lock will enhance security (perhaps after a neighbor's lock was compromised), then they will likely say no, as too much needs changing and there's the possibility of you locking them out of their own property.

 - Smart plugs an switches: Everything you need to know